tapis-project/documentation/source/technical/systems.rst

 At this point the user will have registered credentials for a Tapis system that can be used as a source or destination for Globus operations.

-Registering Credentials for an S3 System
+Registering Credentials for an AWS S3 System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Registering credentials for an S3 type system is a special case that involves steps different from those described in